dwyl/learn-elm/tutorials/elm-ui/README.md

         (text "stylish!")
 ```

-**`el`** is a general purpose "container" element
-that is used to apply styles/properties
-to the child elements it contains.
 In this case the **`el`**
-has a list with the following attributes:
+a list with the following attributes:

 ```elm
 [ Background.color (rgb255 75 192 169)